hearthandsinc/challenges/client-challenge/readme.md

 Some topics that we find interesting to dig:

-- [ ] Make the app work offline (both for app state and sending)
+- [ ] Make the app work offline (both for the app state and pending messages)
 - [ ] Make the app idempotent in regards to what you send and receive
 - [ ] Integrate a splashscreen to hide chats while the app is loading
 - [ ] Add support for optimistic sending to give instantaneity in the UI
 - [ ] Add support for a local read/unread indicator
-- [ ] Avoid block changing states so the app feels fluid & snappy
+- [ ] Avoid to block changing states so the app feels fluid & snappy
-- [ ] Make the app compatible to run on iPad and macOS
+- [ ] Make the app available in multiple environments (e.g.: iOS/macOS,
-- [ ] Make the app runnable on multiple devices
+  web/electron)
 - [ ] _Anything_ that you feel could improve the UX!

 ## Design